basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 ## Strong vs. Eventual Consistency

 A data storage system guarantees strong consistency when it ensures that an object hasn't changed since you last read it.
 In other words, if you write a key, the next successful read of that key is _guaranteed_ to show that write.
+These are known as **atomic updates**.

 In an eventually consistent system, on the other hand, a get request on a key could return the value of the most recent successful put _or_ potentially an out-of-date value.
 Strong consistency means that you simply _never_ see out-of-date values.